meteor-activeroute/legacy/README.md

 #### isNotActivePath

-Helper to check if the supplied path doesn't match the currently active route's path.
+Template elper to check if the supplied path doesn't match the currently active route's path.

 Returns either a configurable `'string'`, which defaults to `'disabled'`, or